ff6347/gestalten-in-code/projects/spirals-chaos/index.md

 ### Result

-After 5 flows with our fellow students we have had a small presentation in which we have briefly read out our set of rules and have given then a conclusion to the result.
-Moreover, we should choose our favourite and reason this.
+After 5 flows with our fellow students a small presentation was made.
+In this presentation everybody had shortly read out his own set of rules and then had given a conclusion to the result.
+Moreover, our personal favourite should be chosen and be founded.
-Sometimes were tips given to the better understanding and criticism were expressed.
+Tips were also sometimes given to the better understanding and criticism was expressed.

 ![](./assets/images/1ergebnis.png)￼